tangjon/queue-manager-client/PATCHNOTES.md

 # Queue Manager Web App 2.0 Patch Notes

 ## QM v2.0
-Initial Release that contains all feautues of the original.
+Initial Release that contains all features of the original.
 - More user friendly
 - Improved Team Management, RCC, QM Dashboard
 - Login screen

-## QM v2.1
+## QM v2.1 (Current)
 - Improved UI
 - Cleaner code
 - Works only in Chrome
 - Broken in IE (It worked at a moment in time)
+- Resolved HTTP Error when refreshing the page

 ### QM Dashboard Updated
 - The number next to Total Incidents in green shows the incident counter assigned to an engineer in the last 24 hours.
 - font-awesome icons
+- Little indication that pops up, notifying an incident assignment

 ### RCC
 - Houses the reset buttons